How to Disable Automatic Calculation in Excel VBA to Speed Up Your Macros

 The article contains advertisements.

-First, we will show you how to do this.
+In this article, we’ll show you how to do it.

-How to switch between manual and automatic calculation methods without using macrosSwitch between manual and automatic recalculation methods in Excel (Excel).
+For instructions on how to switch between manual and automatic calculation without using macros, see our separate article:Switch between manual and automatic recalculation methods in Excel (Excel).

 ~Processing~.